 My father didn't deploy into a war of 500,000 troops.
 Vietnam started with 900 military advisors in 1960.
 Then small deployments.
 Then a bombing campaign that was supposed to be temporary.
 Then ground troops.
 Then more ground troops.
 Each step was framed as a necessary response to the last.
 The door to escalation never closed.

 The current trajectory follows the same arc.
 Sanctions.
 Houthi strikes.
 A limited air campaign in June 2025.
-And now, a full-scale war that has hit over a thousand targets, killed a head of state, and expanded geographically from the Middle East to the Indian Ocean.
+And now, a full-scale war hitting over a thousand targets, killing a head of state, and expanding geographically from the Middle East to the Indian Ocean and now drawing in NATO.
 Senior administration officials have repeatedly refused to rule out ground troops.
 Multiple members of Congress — from both parties — have expressed alarm at the open-ended nature of this commitment.

-And here is the part that should haunt every family in America: three days before the first bombs fell, Iran's Foreign Minister publicly stated that a historic agreement to avert war was “within reach.”
+And here is the part every family in America should know: Three days before the first bombs fell, Iran's Foreign Minister publicly stated a historic agreement to avert war was “within reach.”
+Oman's foreign minister confirmed Iran had agreed to never stockpile enriched uranium and accept full international verification.
 Negotiations were actively underway in Geneva.
 The strikes began while diplomats were still at the table.
 We had a path to peace.
 We chose the other road.
 Just as we did in Vietnam, where diplomatic channels existed throughout but were sidelined because key decision-makers had already chosen war.

 They Will Not Bow Down

 I need Americans to understand something about the region of the world we have just invaded.
-The people of Iran have a civilization that stretches back thousands of years.
-They have survived the Mongol Empire, the British Empire, a US-backed coup in 1953, an eight-year war with Iraq in which the world armed their enemy, and decades of crippling sanctions.
+The people of Iran have a civilization stretching back thousands of years.
+They have survived the Mongol Empire, the British Empire, a U.S.-backed coup in 1953, an eight-year war with Iraq during which the world armed their enemy, and decades of crippling sanctions.
 They did not break.
 They did not bow.

 They will not bow now.

-This is not a population that will collapse under airstrikes and accept a government designed in Washington.
+This is not a population poised to collapse under airstrikes and accept a government designed in Washington.
 History tells us this with absolute clarity.
 The British learned it.
 The Soviets learned it in Afghanistan.
-We learned it in Vietnam, in Iraq, and in Afghanistan ourselves — twenty years and trillions of dollars later, with nothing to show for it but grief.
+We learned it in Vietnam, in Iraq and in Afghanistan ourselves — 20 years and trillions of dollars later, with nothing to show for it but grief.

-Iran is a nation of 88 million people spread across a landmass three times the size of Iraq, with mountainous terrain, a sophisticated military, proxy networks across the entire region, and a population that — whatever their feelings about their own government — will unite against a foreign invader.
-That is not speculation.
-That is what happens every single time.
+Iran is a nation of 88 million people spread across a landmass three times the size of Iraq, with mountainous terrain, a sophisticated military, proxy networks across the entire region and a population — whatever their feelings about their own government — who will unite against a foreign invader.
+This is not speculation.
+This is what happens every single time.
 History does not have a single example of a Middle Eastern nation being successfully reshaped by Western military force into a stable, friendly democracy.
 Not one.

 So what is the endgame?